Let’s talk about how to have a healthy mentality

 Watch movies and TV shows that awaken your senses instead of the news and women’s magazines that are all about weight and perfection.

 Also, try to avoid social media as much as possible.
-I honestly don’t think I need to elaborate on that, because the downsides of social media are just enormous.
+I honestly don’t think I need to elaborate on that because the downsides of social media are just enormous.

-RELATED: How to finally create your dream life with some easy steps
+You might also like: How to finally create your dream life with some easy steps

 23. Stop waiting for a “sign”

-Stop awaiting guidance on how to handle your life’s issues and the challenges of the present.
 Always take control of your life if you want to make even small changes, because this sign may or may not appear.

 24. Stop anticipating the worst

 If you didn’t know, it’s referred to as pessimism.
-Pessimistic individuals also defend their actions by asserting that if you always plan for the worst, you’ll never be dissatisfied.
-How accurate is it to say that they’re frustrated the majority of the time?
+Pessimistic people also defend their actions by asserting that if you always plan for the worst, you’ll never be dissatisfied.

 25. Use your free will; you have it

-Every choice we make in our real life is a voluntary one.
+Every choice we make in real life is a voluntary one.
 Even if we don’t want to admit it.
 These choices aren’t always made intentionally, though.

 You need to develop your will and awareness.
 Though the majority of what occurs in our minds is unconscious, it continually has a huge impact on our bodies.

-Some researchers would have us believe that the human brain is nothing more than a computer that controls a robot.
 You’re operating like a robot on autopilot if you don’t try to be present and conscious of what’s happening in your thoughts and their effects.

 Negative information leads to negative thoughts, which in turn compromise your immune system.

 Unconscious behavior is the cause of this.
 There is conscious free will, but you need to discover and develop it.
 It acts like a new muscle that gets stronger with use.
-By making decisions and acting in certain ways today, we prepare ourselves for future circumstances and choices.

 We can increase our degree of awareness and our capacity to make our own decisions about our lives by engaging in spiritual practices like meditation.
-It also has a wide range of advantageous impacts on both physical and mental health.

 If you’re wondering how to get a healthy mindset, stay mindful, be attentive, pay attention, and believe in your intuition.
-Make decisions based on love, not fear, and accept responsibility, knowing that your decisions today affect your future.

 26. Our brain is changed by the thoughts and focus we give it

 For a very long time, scientists believed that once a child leaves childhood, the brain stops developing and becomes a static organ with limited capabilities.
-Furthermore, it was thought that our genetics determined our unchangeable destiny.

-Although it’s true that we’re born with certain genes, how those genes reveal themselves mostly depends on the experiences we have in life, as well as our decisions and outlook on the world.
+Although it’s true that we’re born with certain genes, how those genes reveal themselves mostly depends on the experiences we have in life as well as our decisions and outlook on the world.

 The structure of our brains is constantly and realistically changing as a result of what we think, learn, focus on, and do.
 Different activities have different effects on how plastic the brain is.